nayr31/TTRPG-Stuff/10 🧙 Player Campaigns/🌑 Lancer in the Dark/Sessions/Session 03.md

 Accepting Ra's bargain makes you hear or see a whisper of words, blinking into vision the parts of the mangled wreckage Not with words, but with emotions

+The generator starts back up, and pulses all the subalterns down in the room "No, don't unlock"

+Faded Union emblem, chassis' are torn in places
+The symbol gives a migraine
+Ring with large planet